I am Nermine, a former diplomat, food and travel writer, and stauch advocate of Culinary Diplomacy.

 At the young age of 22, I joined the foreign service.
 Yet, after a decade focused primarily on my career, I chose the road less traveled.
 I fearlessly embraced a new chapter of social entrepreneurship, motherhood, and expat life.

-A citizen of the world who has spent most of her life in five different continents and fairly distinct capitals: Cairo, Washington DC, Guatemala, Paris, and Yerevan to name a few.
-My nomadic journey has sharpened my senses and awakened my palate.
+Leading a nomadic lifestyle, I lived across five different continents and fairly distinct capitals: Cairo, Washington D.C., Guatemala, Paris, Yerevan, and Singapore to name a few.
+My extraordinary journey has broadened my perspectives, tuned my senses, and awakened my palate.